Many ask the question, “Am I a candidate for weight loss surgery?”

 Other requirements for bariatric surgery could include people who are not addicted to drugs, and have good mental health.

 Good candidates are considered if their obesity exists for over five years.
-Candidates who have been considered obese (based on BMI) for only a few years may not be considered candidates for bariatric surgery.
+Candidates who have been considered obese (based on BMI) for only a few years may not be considered the best candidates for bariatric surgery.

 Bariatric Surgery Candidate Information